aschmolck/mlabwrap/README.txt

 ===============

 :copyright: 2003-2009 Alexander Schmolck
-:date: 2009-03-20
+:date: 2009-03-23

 .. contents::

 Description
 -----------
-A high-level python to `Matlab®`_ bridge.
-Let's Matlab look like a normal python library.
+Mlabwrap is a high-level python to `Matlab®`_ bridge that lets Matlab look like a normal python library.

     Thanks for your terrific work on this very-useful Python tool!